Is Your Cat Suffering from Allergies? Here’s What You Need to Know

 - Reduce Environmental Allergens: For environmental allergies, try to minimize your cat’s exposure to the allergen.
 This might involve using air purifiers, keeping windows closed during high pollen seasons, or reducing dust in your home.
 Washing your pet’s bed often can also help maintain a clean environment.

-- Medications: Depending on the severity of your cat’s allergies, your veterinarian may prescribe antihistamines, corticosteroids, or other medications to help manage symptoms.
+- Medications: Depending on the severity of your cat’s allergies, your veterinarian may prescribe antihistamines, corticosteroids, or other cat skin allergy treatments to help manage symptoms.

 - Regular Grooming: Regular grooming can help reduce allergen exposure.
 Bathing your cat with a hypoallergenic shampoo can soothe their skin and wash away allergens.
 Just make sure to use cat-specific products, as human shampoos can irritate a cat’s skin.